NorthNern/netflix-and-chill/README.md

 * Sublime
 * Heroku (for initial website test deployment)

-## Walk throughs of code
+## Code Walkthrough
-Please refer to the repository code for examples, sections are commented to indicate their functionality.
+Please refer to the repository files for coding samples; The sections are commented to indicate their functionality.

 In particular, the following are the main files we built out in this project:
 * index.html - Basic website design, including the popcorn button, input forms, and overall layout.